jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - Complete [100 Days of CSS](https://100dayscss.com/)
 - Build one additional website/app project per week

-## Schedule
+## Course Start

+Monday, 8/27/2018

-### Week 1: Git
+### Module 1: Git

 - Git Immersion
 - Start JavaScript30

-### Week 2: Basic HTML
+### Module 2: Basic HTML

 - _Pro HTML5 with CSS, JavaScript, and Multimedia_ - HTML
 - Use How To Code HTML & CSS as supplement
 - Build a website to style next week

-### Week 3: Basic CSS
+### Module 3: Basic CSS

 - _Pro HTML5 with CSS, JavaScript, and Multimedia_ - CSS
 - How to Code HTML & CSS as supplement
 - Start 100 Days of CSS (finish by end of term)
 - Style website built in Week 2

-### Week 4: JavaScript Fundamentals
+### Module 4: JavaScript Fundamentals

-- Start Modern JavaScript Tutorial - JavaScript Language
+- Do Modern JavaScript Tutorial - JavaScript Language
 - Build website using HTML, CSS, and basic JavaScript

-### Week 5: More JavaScript Fundamentals

-- Finish Modern JavaScript Tutorial - JavaScript Language
 - Do Modern JavaScript Tutorial - RegExp and Async
 - Build website that uses async programming to access and display information from an external API

-### Week 6: JavaScript and the DOM
+### Module 5: JavaScript and the DOM

 - Do Modern JavaScript Tutorial - DOM
 - Use _DOM Enlightenment_ as supplement
 - Build website that uses JavaScript with DOM extensively and best practices for accessibility

-### Weeks 7-8: Using HTML5 and Browser APIs To Build Apps
+### Module 6: Using HTML5 and Browser APIs To Build Apps

 - Work through all relevant materials
 - Build an app each week that uses JavaScript with HTML5 and Browser APIs, with a proper app manifest file for each

-### Weeks 9-12: CSS3
+### Module 7: CSS3

 - Work through all materials
 - Refactor existing websites/apps to use modern CSS techniques where applicable
 - Build a website/app each week that showcases everything studied so far
 - Make sure each app is fully responsive and uses icons, app manifest, etc.

-### Week 13: Sass
+### Module 8: Sass and Modern Front-End Workflow

 - Work through Sass course
+- Work through Git a Web Developer Job
 - Build app using Sass and modern CSS workflow
   - Make it fully responsive
   - Use icons, app manifest, etc. for iOS and Android